“Reflections on Three Decades of Serving Families”

 In our legal family, we do far more than draft documents and offer advice.
 We serve families, and in the process, we have the capacity to improve their lives.
 We are fortunate and blessed to be given this opportunity every day.

-For over 25 years, McAndrews Law Offices has been committed to providing exceptional legal services in our areas of practice.
+For 40 years, McAndrews Law Offices has been committed to providing exceptional legal services in our areas of practice.
 The genesis of our firm began in 1982 when Dennis C. McAndrews, the firm’s founder, began his private practice of law.

 The early years of his practice focused upon disability law and estate planning for persons with disabilities, much of which developed from the expertise Mr. McAndrews obtained in serving as Executive Director and Staff Counsel to two Pennsylvania Senate Committees which investigated the system of care for disabled persons in Pennsylvania.